-Historically, dams have played an important role in livable communities.
-Dams have been used to generate power, reduce flood risk, run grain mills, provide irrigation, and store water.
-Dams and spillways also ensure consistent water levels for recreation and assist with nutrient storage.
+For centuries, dams have played an important role in the vitality of lake and river communities.
+They can be used to generate electricity, reduce flood risks, store water, and provide irrigation to the surrounding area.
+Dams and spillways also ensure consistent water levels for recreational use and assist with nutrient storage.
 For decades, dams were a sign of progress and man’s ability to harness the power of nature.
-But due to safety and environmental concerns, along with a greater variety of energy options, that’s changing.
+However, due to safety and environmental concerns, along with a greater variety of energy options now available, that’s changing.

 - What are the benefits of dam removal?